Reclamation of Wellington Harbour

 The reclamation of Wellington Harbour started in the 1850s, in order to increase the amount of usable land for the then new City of Wellington.
 Land plots in the early city were scarce, with little room for public buildings and parks, as well as inadequate dockside areas for shipping.
 Reclamation progressively advanced into the harbour throughout the 19th and 20th centuries, providing room for public, commercial and industrial areas for the city.
 Large reclamations were made in the 1960s and '70s to meet the demands of container shipping and new cargo handling methods.

 For over 100 years, development was largely overseen by the Wellington Harbour Board, formed in 1880.
-Following the neoliberal reforms of the Fourth Labour Government, authority was transferred to the Wellington City Council.
+As one of the outcomes of the 1989 local government reforms, an operating company Port of Wellington (now CentrePort Wellington) was formed.
+At the time it commenced operation in 1989, it owned approximately 72 ha of Wellington waterfront property including wharves.
+The remainder of the Wellington waterfront area from Shed 21 to Clyde Quay Wharf, including all the buildings, was transferred to Wellington City Council.
 Since then, the formerly industrial waterfront has been converted into office space and public areas.
 Reclamation has added more than 155 hectares to Wellington.

-Location of Wellington
+Establishment of Wellington

 A plan for the New Zealand Company's new settlement of Britannia at Pito-one (Petone) had been prepared in England by Samuel Cobham.
 The key elements of his city were a large amount of flat land on the shores of a harbour, traversable by a navigable river.
 When surveyors arrived in 1840 on the Cuba led by Captain William Mein Smith, it was determined that the Hutt River was not navigable and, due to its tendency to flood, was not appropriate to support a major city.
 For these reasons the new settlement was relocated to the southern shores of Port Nicholson and renamed Wellington.

 Edward Gibbon Wakefield of the New Zealand Company had devised a system of "packages" of land for colonists of one town acre each.
 Cobham's Brittania consisted of 1100 1 acre town sections, which William Mein Smith struggled to fit into the new location.
 These sections were squeezed into the available space by sacrificing many of the planned amenities such as parks, reserves, ports, libraries and many other public areas identified in the original plan.
 For this reason, from Wellington's outset, there was a need for extra land.